 WHY WRITTEN CONTRACTS CONTINUE TO BE SUCH A GOOD IDEA

-We’ve preached it until we’re blue in the face.
+I’ve preached it until I’m blue in the face.
 As movie impresario Samuel Goldwyn put it, “a verbal contract isn’t worth the paper it’s written on.”
 But it seems like a good point with which to start the new year.

 In today’s case, landowner Whatley hired a tree cutter to take down two trees in his yard.
 Whatley knew from nuthin’ about tree cutting, so he told the guy to do it any way he saw fit.
 Of course, these two being good ol’ boys, they didn’t bother with a written agreement (which could have been as simple as an estimate with some terms printed on the back).

 And what kind of terms did they need?
 Well, maybe one that said that the tree cutter was an independent contractor of Whatley would have been nice.
 As it turned out, the cutter and his able assistant dropped one the first without a problem.
 When they considered the second tree, which stood on a slope hard against the neighbors’ place, the cutter figured he could drop it in one piece safely.
 Whatley, whom (as we said) knew from nuthin’ about tree cutting, said “if you can do it, do it.”

 But the cutters couldn’t do it.
 The tree toppled onto the Sharmas’ place, breaking trees and smashing their fountain.
 And here’s where it got messy.
 The Sharmas, of course, sued the tree cutter.
 But they sued Whatley, too, arguing it was his fault as the employer of the cutters.

 The law is well established that a landowner isn’t responsible for the negligence of an independent contractor, because the independent contractor has full authority to decide how to do the job himself.
 But without that written agreement, everyone had to pack the courtroom to explain how the relationship was an independent contract and not an employer-employee relationship.